Searchbreed

 See Spot & Tango

-What a Labradoodle actually costs year one
+What to budget for a Labradoodle in year one.

 Food (year one)